G331D, Martha Van Rensselaer Hall

 Editor, Proceedings of the National Academy of Sciences (PNAS)

-Associate Editor, Developmental Review.
+Editor, Developmental Review.

 Editorial Board, Psychological Review, Decision, Psychonomic Bulletin and Review, Journal of Experimental Psychology: Learning, Memory, & Cognition, Journal of Behavioral Decision Making.

 Advisory (steering) Committee, National Research Council's Division of Behavioral and Social Sciences and Education, National Academy of Sciences.